The following courses are available through the School of Biomedical Sciences

 Honours research topics are various and sometimes negotiable – if you are really interested in a topic and want to find answers, you'll be encouraged and supported.
 Please see the list of potential honours projects being offered by academics within the school, or discuss honours with any academics whose research interests you.
 If there is nothing right down your specific alley, note that several academics have indicated that they are open to supervise project suggestions from motivated students.
 Enthusiasm for your topic is half the battle won, so be motivated!
 Please discuss your situation with the Honours Program Leader before committing to any particular supervisor

-If you are considering Honours the CSU Honours pages will help you (http://www.csu.edu.au/study/honours/).
+If you are considering Honours the CSU Honours page will help you.
 The list of projects on offer from the school will enable you to get an idea of the scope and range of research possible.
 To find the right people to talk to, as well as specific information about contacts and enrolment into Honours in your discipline, there is an honours information session on Wednesday of week 6.
-Independently thereof, or if you are unable to attend, then please feel free to contact myself or individual supervisors on your own initiative.
+Independently thereof, or if you are unable to attend, then please feel free to contact the Honours Program Leader or individual supervisors on your own initiative.
 Discuss your ideas for a project with a potential supervisor, so that they can advise you, offer topic suggestions, or help you to formulate a specific research questions.

 There are a variety of scholarships available for Honours students.
-For details and useful links see:
+Visit the CSU Scholarship page for details.

 For further questions, contact the School of Biomedical Sciences Honours Program Leader.